 8.8.20 It should be noted that the competence of the site operator would be evaluated through the ability of the applicant to produce a sound and enforceable working plan for the site.
 The working plan would need to be approved by the Environment Agency who has to ensure that the applicant is a fit and proper person before issuing a waste management licence.
 The Agency has the powers to revoke the activities under the licence where the management of the licensed activities has ceased to be in the hands of a technically competent person.
 With respect to planning regulations it is the use of the land rather than the individual operator that is in question.
-The competence of the developer has occasionally been taken into account as a material planning consideration in certain his torical planning cases where there was thought to be a risk of a site becoming abandoned with adverse consequences for surrounding land uses.
+The competence of the developer has occasionally been taken into account as a material planning consideration in certain historical planning cases where there was thought to be a risk of a site becoming abandoned with adverse consequences for surrounding land uses.
 This is not considered to be a material planning consideration in this case.

 8.8.21 As previously touched on in this report, the LPA are not considering a planning application for landfill operations.
-The applicant's subsidiary company Alab Environmental operates a landfill site at the Seaton Meadows which has been the subject of previous planning applications.
+The nearby landfill site at Seaton Meadows has been the subject of several objectors' comments but it should be noted that the site, operated by Alab Environmental has been the subject of previous planning applications.
 The site is monitored and regulated on an ongoing basis through the Environment Agency's licensing regime.
 It is therefore considered inappropriate to call into question the applicant's compliance record at Seaton Meadows in the context of this particular application.